How To Pump Up Your Bike Tires

 Last updated: 1/31/24

-Fortunately, checking tire inflation is simple once you have the only tool required: a bicycle tire pump (don't use your local gas station pressure hose because it can overinflate and damage tires).
+Fortunately, checking tire inflation is simple once you have the proper tool required: a bicycle tire pump (don't use your local gas station pressure hose because it can overinflate and damage tires).
 Bike shops sell quality pumps (about $50 to $300) that are easy to use and safe.
 You might also have a battery-powered inflator for your car that will work if it reaches sufficient pressures.
 It's best if your bike pump fits both bicycle valves (Schrader and Presta; more on this below) and sports a built-in gauge, which makes it easy to get the pressure right.

 What PSI should my bike tires be?